David T. Cloft: Sporting career and related interests

 While in Buedingen, he joined the Buedinger Schutzengesellschaft and competed for the local German shooting team.
 In 1999, he became the first American to win the annual Schutzenfest, and in doing so was Knighted by Princess Elizabeth of Buedingen.
 He holds 11 National Records, and seven US National Championships.
 He won the Andrus National Trophy in 2010 for .308 Palma using iron sights at 1000 yards.

-In 2011, he finished 15th in the world while attending theInternational Fullbore Palma Championships in Brisbane, Australia.
+In 2011, he finished 15th in the world while attending the International Fullbore Palma Championships in Brisbane, Australia.

 In 2013, he placed 5th in the Palma Match at Camp Perry, and became a member of the Palma Twenty.
 He has received the NRA Smallbore Prone Distinguished badge.
 He holds NRA High Master classifications in both high power rifle and long-range rifle disciplines, and Master (highest level) in smallbore prone and position competition.

 He is also an avid outdoorsman and hunter.